-Sense has built a protocol on the EOS blockchain for secure message transfer.
+Make Sense Labs has built a protocol on the EOS blockchain for secure message transfer.
 This protocol leverages features inherent to EOS accounts to create identities for communication, knowledge sharing, and transactions.

 Perhaps the most important aspect of blockchain technology is the replacement of usernames and passwords stored on centralized servers with public keys stored on thousands of nodes.
 This makes any application inherently more secure.

 Private keys are controlled completely by each user of EOS Chat.
 If a user creates an account or imports their key into the app, that key is securely stored in the device and never transmitted to any servers.

 First a private and public key is generated for each user.

 Alice has the keys:

 Bob has similar keys:

 Alice’s private keys are generated and saved on her phone, while Bob’s private keys are saved on his phone.
 The public keys are stored in a central server that identifies Alice and Bob.

 When Alice wants to send a message to Bob, Alice takes Bob’s public key and signs it with her private key.
 She passes this signature to Bob, proving that she is in fact Alice.